GSA-TTS/FAC/docs/architecture/decisions/0017-samgov-integration.md

                              └────────►  Mark UEI as not validated.
                              Not found

-UEIs will always be validated.
-This means we will determine that they have the correct shape.

-When a submitter enters their UEI, we will attempt to validate it with the SAM.gov API.
+When a submitter enters their UEI, we will check it with the SAM.gov API.
 If we can, we will pre-populate the entity name with the information returned.
-We will also record that the UEI was validated at time of submission.
+We will also record that the UEI was checked at time of submission.

-If we cannot validate the UEI, we will record the UEI and the fact that we could not validate it at the time of submission.
+If we cannot check the UEI, we will record the UEI entered and the fact that we could not check it at the time of submission.

-In the submission process, there is a later point where the UEI might be edited.
-If it is, we will (at that point) allow the edit to take place, but we will mark the UEI as non-validated.
+Once the UEI is submitted, users will not have an opportunity to change it later in the process.
+The submission process will indicate this to the user.

 ## Consequences